RobertoRoos/protobuf-protoc-bin/README.md

 This means multiple package releases are made from the same commit.
 However, the reference that triggers the CI build will affect the version assigned by `setuptools_scm` and therefor the protobuf release that's being packaged.

+### CI

+A nightly workflow runs a script that looks for new Protoc releases and copies the tags into here, at the tip of the `main` branch.
+So future releases should show up fully automatically.